Barbara Corcoran

 Barbara Ann Corcoran (born March 10, 1949) is an American businesswoman, investor, syndicated columnist, and television personality.
 She founded the Corcoran Group, a real estate brokerage in New York City, which she sold to NRT for $66 million in 2001 and shortly thereafter exited the company.
-One of the show's original "Shark" investors, Corcoran has appeared in all 15 seasons of ABC's Shark Tank to date.
+Corcoran is an original "Shark" investor on ABC's Shark Tank, and has appeared in all of its 17 seasons.
 As of January 2023, she has made 130 deals on the show, the largest being a $350,000 investment for 40% of Coverplay.

 Corcoran is a columnist for More, The Daily Review, and Redbook, writes a weekly column in the New York Daily News, and has written several books.
 She has been featured on Larry King Live and NBC's Today show, and hosts The Millionaire Broker with Barbara Corcoran on CNBC.

 Early life and education

 Corcoran was born in Edgewater, New Jersey, the second of 10 children in a working class Irish-Catholic family.
 Her mother, Florence, was a homemaker.
 Her father, Edwin W. Corcoran Jr., bounced from job to job throughout Corcoran's childhood.
 At times, her family relied on deliveries of free food from a friendly local grocer.
 Corcoran remembers her father as a man who occasionally drank too much and treated her mother with disrespect and condescension, particularly when he'd been drinking.

 Corcoran struggled throughout her schooling, and was labeled the "dumb kid" by her teachers and classmates.
 She later learned that she had dyslexia, and has stated that the bullying "drove her to work harder and learn the skills she needed to succeed".
 She attended a local Catholic elementary school and started high school at St. Cecilia High School in Englewood.
 After flunking several courses during her freshman year, Corcoran transferred to Leonia High School, where she graduated as a D student.

 Corcoran graduated from St. Thomas Aquinas College with a degree in education in 1971, faring better than she had in her previous schooling.